 Whether ceramic or porcelain, tiles are easy to clean and maintain – all you need is time and willingness on your side.
 Tiles require to be mopped or cleaned regularly in order to prevent build-up of dirt, dust or stains.
 Once the tiles have become dirty, you’ll need some effective tile cleaning hacks to bring back the original shine.

 People will suggest that you can clean tiles with water and vinegar once a week to keep them shining, but we’d say there are many other ways that you can try.

 Here are some simple and easy DIY tile cleaning hacks that’ll help you make your tiled floor and walls look new again.

-How to Clean Floor Tiles Using Vinegar
+How to Clean Tiles and Grout Using Vinegar

 How to Remove Oil Stains from Tiles

-While cooking, it is obvious that some oil would splitter over the countertop, backsplash and other surfaces of your kitchen, making it look dull and old.
-Cleaning up these greasy stains frequently is the best cure but if you’ve left them for a while, it would be hard to clean them up.
+While cooking, it is obvious that some oil will splitter over the countertop, backsplash and other surfaces of your kitchen, making it look dull and old.
+Cleaning the greasy stains frequently is the best cure, but if you’ve left them sitting there for a while, it would be hard to clean them up.

 How to Remove Hard Water Marks from Tiles

 Tiles are considered one of the most water-resistant flooring materials, but they aren’t completely foolproof.
-Over time, minerals present in the water can accumulate over the tile and grout, leaving disgraceful hard water stains behind.
-It is better to wipe any water spills before it dries up, causing water marks.
-If you weren’t careful enough, the only option left is to clean up water marks with some good cleaning agent and, of course, your muscles.
+Over time, minerals present in the water can accumulate on the tile and grout, leaving disgraceful hard water stains behind.
+It is advisable to wipe off the floor after every use to ensure water stains don’t build up.

-Fortunately, there are various ways to clean up mold and mildew from bathroom floor tiles.
+Fortunately, there are various ways to clean mold and mildew from bathroom floor tiles.
 You can use baking soda, bleach or white vinegar as a natural cleaning agent and later rinse them off with water to get rid of mold and other stains.